 At first glance, a shopper can be entranced by the dazzle of dozens upon dozens of jets in a hot tub, all surrounded by gleaming stainless steel rings in many sizes.
 With all that hardware, it surely must deliver an amazing massage, right?
 Not necessarily.
-In fact, there’s very little in that first glance that will tell you about the quality of the massage you might get.
+In fact, there’s very little in that first glance that will tell you about the quality of the hot tub massage jets you might get.

 When the spa is turned on and water is moving, everything looks great as you stand on the showroom floor.
 But is the motor (or motors!) that drives water through the jets sufficient to deliver the force necessary to give you a satisfying massage?

 Sure, you may often prefer a gentle massage, but there will be times when you want to work a sore muscle with more pressure.
 That’s not the time to realize that while you can get less from more, you can’t get more from less.
 In other words, you can always get a gentle massage from a powerful pump, but you’ll never get a deep massage from an inadequate pump.

 First, look at the specifications and compare brands model to model.
 Is there one jet pump or two?
 Or even three?
 What’s the horsepower of each and how does that compare to other models?
 Is the size of the pump or pumps adequate for the size of the spa?